Juniormi01/Bidding-Room-Project/README.md

-# Multiplayer Tic-Tac-Toe Game with GUI
+# Multysocket connection bidding room in python

 This project is a multiplayer Tic-Tac-Toe game built with Python.
 It uses sockets for network communication and Tkinter for a graphical user interface (GUI), making it easy and fun to play in real-time with a friend.